wadmiraal/wadmiraal.net/jekyll-src/_drafts/book-review-deep-work.markdown

 ## Embrace boredom

 We live in a highly connected world, where distraction is just a tap away.
 How often do you find yourself having to wait for more than 1 minute, and automatically grabbing your phone to check up on some Tweets, emails, etc?
-How often, if you have more than 10 minutes to wait, will you open Youtube?
+How often, if you have more than 10 minutes on your hands, will you open Youtube?

 I did that.
 A lot.
 I didn't even do it to &ldquo;just pass the time&rdquo;.
 I did it to _use_ my time efficiently&mdash;or so I thought.
-I used this to quickly catch up on interesting Tweets, for instance.
+I used this to quickly catch up on interesting Tweets, for instance (I mainly follow people that work in our industry, not so much friends or relatives).
 I'm a big fan of learning, and love Youtube channels like [Kurzgesagt](http://kurzgesagt.org/), [Crash Course](https://thecrashcourse.com/), and [Ted ED](https://ed.ted.com/).
 So, when commuting, or waiting for a doctor's appointment, why not learn something, thanks to these bite-sized videos which usually last less than 10 minutes?

 It turns out, this is _terribly wrong_.
 It becomes addictive.
 I would use every spare minute during my day to try and squeeze in some more information.
 But, as Cal Newport puts it in this book, it's a &ldquo;shallow&rdquo; type of information and brain activity.
 It trains the brain to crave for small, distracting pieces of information, and makes it lose the ability for longer bouts of intense concentration and creativity.
-It's also, paradoxically, pretty tiring, which at times left me feeling mentally exhausted, but without a sense of having used my time wisely.
+It's also pretty tiring, which at times left me feeling mentally exhausted, but without a sense of having used my time wisely.

 So when Cal Newport goes on to prove, using scientifc studies for supporting evidence, how much these habits can hurt, not only our day-to-day job performance, but in fact _every aspect of your life_, it makes you stop and think really hard about your daily habits.